someonelive0/capptpl/README.md

 # capptpl

-A C application template, with http management interface.
+A C application template, with http/https restful api management interface.

 Use libevent for http service on port 3000.
 A thread zmq to receive message on port 3001.